 Continuing east from there, the last two photos are just past CT 63 at Church of Christ Congregational in Goshen.

 More eastbound photos, with the right border and the wrong numerals (Series E-Modified?), then with the right numeral and the wrong, filleted border.
 The US 202 shield is also a nice relic.

 Eastbound past Massachusetts-style shields for 2 photos, then turned westward for 2 more.
 I note that the SB frontage connecting CT 8 ramps is Columbus Rd. and the NB frontage is Christopher Rd.

 Main St. NB in Torrington and turning west.
 Is that FHWA Series F or just stretched Helvetica?
 (F is a zombie font in that any sightings are surprising but it's still technically usable.)

-The next intersection is for US 202, with an older-style assembly.
+The next intersection is for US 202, with older-style assemblies through their short concurrency.

 I'm not about to call this sign old, but it's the last sign left in the state (as far as I know - please prove me wrong) that has CONN in the shield.
 Thanks to whatever contractor messed up this westbound sign (and from the horizontal cut lines and the akimbo last line, it was a messy job).
 I should also thank Kelly W. for turning around patiently so I could get this photo.

 Curiosities in the triangular island at South Road in, well, Harwinton.
 The box is some manner of old directional sign that I have no doubt predates state signage, but rather than the state ever having replaced it, Harwinton appears to take the burdenof repainting the sign accurately every time.
 Since there's no other sign for South Road (such as, say, a street sign), ConnDOT must trust the job Harwinton is doing.

 Further up the road, westbound.